 The Bush School is committed to providing an education with an international focus through study abroad programs, foreign language tutors, engaging speakers, and international internships.

 Studying abroad gives students a unique insight into different countries and cultures that influence the development of US foreign policy.
 The Bush School sponsors two- to three-week international field seminars as well as semester-long study abroad programs that allow students to earn three hours of graduate credit.
 Study abroad opportunities are also available to International Affairs students in their third semester with prior approval from their advisor and the department head.

 Field Seminars/Study Abroad trips: The Department of International Affairs attempts to conduct at least one field seminar/study abroad trip per academic year in either December or May.
-Past seminars have included trips to India, Germany, Italy, China and Egypt.
+Past seminars have included trips to Germany, Italy, China and Egypt.
 Upcoming seminars are typically announced the summer prior to a spring departure or in the spring before a fall/winter departure.